Download this Glossary as a PDF

 Residential respite (in a residential facility) can be used on a planned basis or in the case of an emergency if the person has been approved by an ACAT assessment to receive residential respite

 Rights and responsibilities

-If you receive aged care services at home or in an aged care home, your rights are protected in a by your resident agreement or home care agreement, the Charter of Care Recipients’ Rights and Responsibilities and by accreditation standards for service providers.
+If you receive aged care services at home or in an aged care home, your rights are protected in a by your resident agreement or home care agreement, the Charter of Aged Care Rights and accreditation standards for service providers.
 If you have a concern or feel your care does not meet the standards you are entitled to, you can make a complaint with your service provider, with the Aged Care Complaints Commissioner, or with an independent aged care advocacy service.

 Self-funded retiree / non-pensioner